-43. Part 1 of this report sets out the Inquiry's core guiding human rights themes:
+- 43. Part 1 sets out the Inquiry's core guiding human rights themes:

 - a) dignity

 - b) universality

 - c) self-determination, including for Indigenous peoples

 - d) equality and non-discrimination

 - e) indivisibility

 - f) measures of protection and assistance for certain groups

 - g) protection of the cultures, religions and languages of minorities

 - h) participation in decision-making

 - i) dynamism and the rule of law

 - j) accountability and redress.

-- 44. In this chapter the Inquiry considers each of these themes in turn.
+- 44. The Inquiry considers each of these themes in turn.